Tag Archives: United States

 Geese can be loud, but also beautiful birds that can be found throughout North America.
 Since there are only a handful of species that call the United States home, geese can be a good group to start with if you’re just beginning to learn bird identification.
 Both males and females of these species look the same as far as plumage, and they do not have different colorations in different seasons.

-Connecticut is home to many different goose species with some being common and others being rare.
+Virginia is home to many different goose species with some being common and others being rare.
 Here is everything you need to know about those species.

 Brant